janhelberg/janhelberg.github.io/_posts/2023-08-24-Create_Test_Run.md

 <a href="https://learn.microsoft.com/en-us/rest/api/azure/devops/test/results/update?view=azure-devops-rest-7.0" target="_blank">Update Test Run</a>

 ## Close Test Run
-After we are complete with the test run we need to set it to completed
+After we are complete with the test run, we need to set it to completed.

 ```powershell
 $headers = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"